gamecraftCZ/BasicSharp/README.md

 - There is no such value as null.
 Every variable must have a value.

+- You can use explicit semicolon `;` to separate statements/expressions explicitly.
+   Otherwise expressions can span multiple lines.

 #### Input / Output
 - `PRINT <expr>`
     - Evaluates and prints expr to stdout with new line at the end